ThoughtWorksInc/AS101-4-workshop/instructions/00_setup.md

 ```
 To confirm that you have the correct version of Python running in pyenv.
 ```
+python -V
 ```
+You should also see the newly created Python environment set in `.python-version` file in your forked repo directory.

-Install Ansible into your virtual Python environment
+Install Ansible into your virtual Python environment.

 ```
 pip install ansible
 ```

+To check that Ansible is isntalled correctly, run `ansible --version` and you should see Ansible version installed along with other information.